ThinkConsortiumOnBlockchain/Proof-WhitePaper/readme.md

 ![N|Solid](http://i.imgur.com/QX9jgWP.png)

-Figure  2 depicts an Asset Book portal user interface.
+Figure  2 depicts an Proof portal user interface.
 In this mock-up, a user is shown creating a transaction to move a 50 bonds of HK Corportation stored on a public blockchain to an identity on a permissioned blockchain.